gupta/positka/README.md

-# Positka: NSG Flow Logs to Splunk
+# Drona Labs Inc.: NSG Flow Logs to Splunk

 The button below automates the process of deploying an Azure Function in your Azure account.